Colleges, theaters to create new Civil War plays

 In September, the University of Maryland will host a national conference on civil rights and health disparities among minority populations to mark the 50th anniversary of the March on Washington.

-Choreographer Liz Lerman, a 2002 MacArthur Foundation "genius" fellow, helped develop the partnerships between theaters and universities.
-She said artists can help professors animate their scholarship, calling the Civil War a good subject for connecting art with academics.
+Choreographer Liz Lerman, a 2002 MacArthur Foundation "genius" fellow, helped in developing the partnerships between theaters and universities during a semester spent at Harvard.
+She said artists can help professors animate their scholarship as more traditional lectures move online, and the Civil War is a good subject to connect art and academics.

 "It's something about the fact that we're still trying to understand it," Lerman said.
 "There are enough civil wars still going on in the world, I myself am trying to understand what it must be like."

-Lerman is developing a new dance theater piece in Washington called "Healing Wars," exploring the role of women and innovations in healing for amputees from the Civil War through wars in Iraq and Afghanistan.
+Lerman is developing a new dance theater piece in Washington called "Healing Wars" to explore the role of women and innovations in healing for amputees from the Civil War through the wars in Iraq and Afghanistan.
 Characters will migrate between past and present.
 The piece will feature actor Bill Pullman and eight dancers.

-Harvard President Drew Gilpin Faust, a Civil War historian, has been leading the university to integrate the arts with academic pursuits.
+Harvard President Drew Gilpin Faust, a Civil War historian, has been leading the university to integrate the arts with academic pursuits, through theater, exhibits or other art forms.

-On the war's 150th anniversary, she said, it's important to remember how the values of freedom and equality were defined in President Abraham Lincoln's Gettysburg address as the war's purpose.
+At this anniversary of the war, she said it's important to remember how the values of freedom and equality were defined in President Abraham Lincoln's Gettysburg address as the war's purpose.

-George Washington University President Steven Knapp said the war transformed American history, culture and industry — even the concept of American democracy as it redefined equality.
+George Washington University President Steven Knapp said the Civil War transformed American history, culture and industry — even the concept of American democracy by redefining equality.
+Tackling such a subject between academia and theater could provide a new model for learning, he said.

-He said tackling such a subject between academia and theater could provide a new model for learning: "It's an experiment to see how far we can go in bringing together the strengths of the university and the strengths of the theater company."
+"It's an experiment," Knapp said, "to see how far we can go in bringing together the strengths of the university and the strengths of the theater company."

 Follow Brett Zongker at https://twitter.com/DCArtBeat